borisyurkevich/borisy.net/_posts/2020-10-06-App-Store-and-Apple-Pay.md

 ### Update, October 8

 I was billed for my iCloud Storage and the payment went through my card as usual.
 When I tried to remove this card from Apple ID payment settings, iOS told me I have to have at least one payment method available, despite that I have a second Apple Pay option configured in the list of payment methods.
-I am not sure is this because I am family organiser, but most likely you still have to have a card details entered into your Apple ID.
-Apple Pay won't won't be used for iCloud storage billing, and, possibly, subscriptions.
+I am not sure is this because I am a family organiser, but, most likely, you still have to have a card details entered into your Apple ID.
+Apple Pay won't be used for iCloud storage billing, and, possibly, subscriptions.

 I have changed post tile from "App Store now Supports Apple Pay" to the new one and changed  "This brings new possibilities:" to "This could bring new possibilities:".